Ticks

 Like scorpions, spiders and mites, ticks are arachnids, not insects.
 Adult ticks have eight legs, two body segments and a shield-like scale — known as a scutum — right behind their heads.
 Ticks vary in size, body color and scutum color depending on the tick's species, sex and life stage.

 Minute tick larvae develop into several nymph stages, which look like miniature adults.
-Their teardrop-shaped bodies are smaller than a grain of sand, then mature to anywhere from 1/32 to 1/6 inch long.
-Ticks feed on blood and when engorged with a meal, they bloat to 1/2 inch long or more.
+Their teardrop-shaped bodies are smaller than a grain of sand, then they mature to anywhere from 1/32 to 1/6 inch long.
+Ticks feed on blood and, when engorged with a meal, they bloat to 1/2 inch long or more.

-• American dog ticks – Measuring about 1/6 inch long, females of this species are dark brown with a pale, creamy scutum.
+- American dog ticks - Measuring about 1/6 inch long, females of this species are dark brown with a pale, creamy scutum.
 The dark brown males have a brown scutum with a light outline.
 Also known as wood ticks, these ticks transmit the pathogens behind Rocky Mountain spotted fever and tularemia.
 They're abundant in the eastern and central United States.

-• Lone star ticks – Females of this species have red-brown bodies with a single white dot at the scutum base.
+- Lone star ticks - Females of this species have red-brown bodies with a single white dot at the scutum base.
 Males have red-brown bodies with dark streaks and splotches.
 Smaller than dog ticks and larger than deer ticks, these pests carry the pathogens behind ehrlichiosis, tularemia and more.
 They're most common in the eastern and lower midwestern states.

 SIGNS OF TICKS